idokutela/Jack/README.md

 # Actors

 A tiny actor library for Java 7 and up.
+No dependencies, no complications.

+** WARNING: This is still very young.
+It is likely to change quite a bit!"**

 ## Gist